pipermerriam/ethereum-alarm-clock-docs/docs/authorization.rst

 In the example above we are looking at part of a contract that manages the membership for an organization of some sort.
-Upon removing a member from the organization, the ``MemberRoster`` contract also removes their authorization to schedule calls.
+Upon removing a member from the organization, the ``MemberRoster`` contract also removes their authorization status for scheduled calls.